-Don’t get too excited. postmarketOS is in very early phases of development and it is most likely that you won’t be able to use it on your smartphone just yet.
+Don’t get too excited. postmarketOS is in very early phases of development and it is most likely that you won’t be able to use it like a regular smartphone yet.

-LineageOS is an Android distribution.
-In other words, you can call it a custom ROM.
-It was created after the much more successful Android distribution CyanogenMod was discontinued.
+LineageOS was created after the much more successful Android distribution CyanogenMod was discontinued.
 LineageOS is a fork of CyanogenMod.

 Sailfish OS [Not Open Source]